A free boundary problem for the mean-field limit of diffusing particles with nonlinear boundary reactivity: Weak convergence

-for $\phi\in \mathcal{S}$.
-By Jensen's inequality, the Burkholder--Davis--Gundy inequality, and Proposition \ref{prop:perturb_density}, we have $\E[(Y^{n,\phi}_t-Y^{n,\phi}_s)^4]=O(|t-s|^2)$ uniformly in $n\geq 1$ as $|t-s|\rightarrow 0$.
+for $\phi\in \mathcal{S}$, where $Y^{n, \phi}$ collects the first four terms of the right-hand side of \eqref{eq:empirical_dynamics}.
+By Jensen's inequality, the Burkholder--Davis--Gundy inequality, and Theorem~\ref{thm:perturb_density}, we get that $\E[(Y^{n,\phi}_t-Y^{n,\phi}_s)^4]=O(|t-s|^2)$ uniformly in $n\geq 1$ as $|t-s|\rightarrow 0$.
 Moreover, representing the local time of the shifted particle $X^{i,n}_t-A^{n}_t$ through Skorokhod's map, one can exploit the Lipschitz property of the latter \cite[Lemma 1.1.1]{reflected_SDEs_book} to show that we have the control $\E[(\ell_{t\land \tau^i}^{i,n}-\ell_{s\land \tau^i}^{i,n})^4]=O(|t-s|^2)$, uniformly in $n\geq 1$, by estimating this quantity using the particle dynamics and the Gr\"onwall and Burkholder--Davis--Gundy inequalities.
 Finally, $I^n$ is bounded in $n\geq 1$ and has increasing sample paths, so, by the same reasoning as \cite[Proposition 4.1]{ledger_M1}, tightness follows from the criterion for tightness in the M1 topology in \cite[Proposition 4.2]{ledger_M1}. \end{proof}

 By the same reasoning as in the above proof, the c\`adl\`ag processes $Z^{n, \phi}$ given by